Guozheng-Ma/DA-in-visualRL/README.md

 ### 1.2 Automatic Data Augmentation

-Automatic data augmentation is receiving growing attentions due to the demand of task-specific augmentation.
+Automatic data augmentation is receiving growing attentions due to the demand of **task-specific augmentation**.
 Generally, different tasks benefit from different augmentations, and selecting the most appropriate one requires expert knowledge.
-Therefore, it is imperative to design a method that can automatically identify the most effective augmentation method.
+Therefore, it is imperative to design a method that can **automatically identify the most effective augmentation method**.

 | Related Studies |
 |--------|